DineWithMe/Development-Tools/README.md

   * With or without it, it doesn't provide any meaningful explicit information.

 So, should we keep unused argument?
 I have no clear answer for this,
-  * removing unused argument make the code cleaner .
+  * removing unused argument make the code cleaner.
   * But keeping it explicitly tell the newcomer or remind the old man what this thing can potentially do at the first glance.
   * However you can always refer to the documentation.